blasvinas/golang/README.md

 }
 ```

-You float64 unless you have a specific need to use float32.
+Use float64 unless you have a specific need to use float32.

 ## Complex Numbers